JoshuaHolloway/OpenCV_MATLAB_engine/README.md

 # OpenCV_MATLAB_engine
-This program passes OpenCV Mat objects into MATLAB from Visual Studio for analysis.

 This is a minimal C++ program that passes OpenCV Mat object image data into MATLAB via the MATLAB engine.

 Environment used: